Nitrosomonas Explained

 Genome sequencing of Nitrosomonas species has been important to understand the ecological role of these bacteria.[4]

-Among the various species of Nitrosomonas that are known today, the complete genomes of N. ureae strain Nm10, and N. europaea, N.sp.
+Among the various species of Nitrosomonas that are known today, the complete genomes of N. ureae strain Nm10 and N. europaea, N.sp.
 Is79 have been sequenced.[7]

 Ammonia-oxidation genes

-All these species are characterized by the presence of the genes for the ammonia oxidation.
-The first enzyme involved in the ammonia oxidation is ammonia monooxygenase (AMO), which is encoded by the amoCAB operon.
-The AMO enzyme catalyzes the oxidation from NH3 (ammonia) to NH2OH (hydroxylamine).
+(ammonia) to NH2OH (hydroxylamine).
 The amoCAB operon contains three different genes: amoA, amoB and amoC.
-While N. europaea presents two copy of the genes, N. sp.
-Is79 and N. ureae strain Nm10 have three copy of these genes.[8]
+While N. europaea presents two copies of the genes, N. sp.
+Is79 and N. ureae strain Nm10 have three copies of these genes.[8]
 [9]

 Denitrification genes